polettix/ETOOBUSY/_posts/2020-01-09-kubectl-taint.md

 ```

 While you must be very precise when setting a *taint* (i.e. you always have
-to put an value, even if it's empty, and always specify an effect), you can
+to put a value, even if it's empty, and always specify an effect), you
-be more liberal when removing them.
+can be more liberal when removing them.
 Suppose you set the following two
 *taints* associated to key `somekey`:

 ```
 kubectl taint node "$NODE" somekey=val1:NoSchedule somekey=val2:NoExecute
 ```

-You can remove all of them in a single sweep by just "removing" the `key`:
+You can remove all of them in a single sweep by just "removing" the key:

 ```
 kubectl taint node "$NODE" somekey-
 ```

-This will work whatever `value` and/or `effect` you set.
+This will work whatever value and/or effect were set for that key.

 ## A real world example

-This post started from reading the [ovn-kubernetes][] `README.md` file, that
+This post started from reading the [ovn-kubernetes][] documentation, that
 contains the following:

     On Kubernetes master, label it to run daemonsets.